MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

       If your enrollment profile targets personal and organization-owned devices, then use **Determine based on user choice**.
 If your enrollment profile targets only personal devices, then use **User enrollment** or **Determine based on user choice**.

   - Assign the enrollment profile to user groups.
-Don't assign to device groups.??Maybe this only applies to User enrollment option??
+Don't assign to device groups.

 - **End users**: Your users must do the following.
 For the specific user experience, see [enroll the device](../user-help/enroll-your-device-in-intune-ios.md).